vsoch/arxiv-equations/wikipedia/math/README.md

 # Equation Mapping: Math

-Here we will derive vectors based on equations from these math topics:
+Here we will derive vectors based on equations from these math topics.
+While I ultimately will just want to map these equations to the [statistics](statistics) space, I will also generate the same character embeddings here to be consistent.

+# Step 1.
+Get equations from Wikipedia

+I am using the following list of (domain, topic) from wikipedia:

 ```bash
 # Organized by (AbstractTopic, PageTopic)